hdelva/fosite/thesis/report.md

 Although deciding whether or not any given program will never stop is impossible, it is possible in some trivial cases.
 Those trivial cases also happen to be quite common.
 Code sample \ref{smp:nostop} is an excerpt from a submission.
 The student intended to tokenize the string `x`, building the token in `list2`.
 Every token should then get translated and the translated token gets stored in `list1`.
 There are a number of mistakes but the most important one is arguably the endless `while` loop.
 The student wanted index `i` to be a starting position of the token, with the `while` loop building the token from that point.
 That's of course not what the code does, the same character will get added over and over since none of the values in the loop condition ever change.
 Data-flow analysis remembers when and where variables get their values, so it can be used to recognize that the variables are still the same.
 This approach will also flag any `while True` loop as error prone, which is arguably a good thing.

-## Implementation
+# Implementation

 Fosite is an abstract interpreter.
 It uses abstract pointers, which can be used to fetch abstract objects from an abstract memory.
 The objects themselves have no value whatsoever, but they do have a notion of types, attributes, and elements.
 There is a notion of namespaces where names get mapped to objects, and a notion of ordered heterogeneous collections.
 In essence, the interpreter tries to get as close at it can to actual interpreter without having actual values.
 This not as obvious as it sounds.
-For example, it's tempting to cut corners when implementing _Method Resolution Order_ (MRO), variable capturing in closure definitions, or the explicit `self` argument in Python.
+For example, it's tempting to cut corners when implementing the _Method Resolution Order_ (MRO), variable capturing in closure definitions, or the explicit `self` argument in Python.
 Simple approximations of these behaviors would suffice for well written code -- but targeting such code makes no sense for a static analyzer.
 We have to be able to analyze _really_ bad code as well.

+The goal of the interpreter is to perform a data-flow analysis.
+Every evaluated node returns a list of changes and dependencies.
+The error prone patterns that the interpreter finds are welcome side-effect.

-### Objects
+## Objects

 Everything is an object in Python, even classes which become class objects upon definition.
 An object of a class has a reference to its class object.
 Among other things, this reference gets used during name resolution.
 Every class can also extend multiple other classes, called base classes, in a similar way.
 This can easily be modeled in an abstract interpreter using a list of pointers.